 In a survey done in 2017, about 30 percent of Americans admitted that they didn’t have the slightest clue what their credit score was.

 If you’re going to stand any chance of increasing your score, you need to take the time to find out what it is.
 It will give you a better idea of what you’re going to need to do in order to bring it up quickly.
+There are multiple services that will allow you to check your score for free, and most will also give you recommendations on how to improve it.
+We like Credit Sesame and Credit Karma, as they provide daily or weekly updates, and will also give recommendations on loans or credit cards that fit your credit score.

 In some cases, you might be able to increase your credit score simply by having a mistake corrected on your credit report.
 In others, you might be able to do it by paying off a debt that you forgot you even had.